Ganesh Chaturthi: Mouni Roy, Arjun Bijlani, Ekta Kapoor & Other TV Actors Welcome ‘Bappa’

 Nia Sharma’s Crazy Dance

 Nia Sharma and Parth Samthaan along with his co-stars were seen dancing to 'bappa's' songs.
-Nia posted the video and captioned, "Kyuki hum Dilli se hai aur hume bas mauka chahiye! 💥💯 #ganpathibappamorya #mumbai @cashmakeupartistry @rishabskhanna we were meant to welcome your #ganpatiji🙏 💯🙌!!" - (sic)
+Nia posted the video and captioned it, "Kyuki hum Dilli se hai aur hume bas mauka chahiye! 💥💯 #ganpathibappamorya #mumbai @cashmakeupartistry @rishabskhanna we were meant to welcome your #ganpatiji🙏 💯🙌!!" - (sic)

 Parth, Shubhaavi & Pooja

-Parth shared the video and wrote, "And we are backk -- with the Most apt Ganpati song 😁😁😁 #dhagalalagali #ganpatidance😁 #dreamgirl #bts #basus with @poojabanerjeee @shubhaavi @balajimotionpictures @altbalaji." - (sic)
+Parth shared a video and wrote, "And we are backk -- with the Most apt Ganpati song 😁😁😁 #dhagalalagali #ganpatidance😁 #dreamgirl #bts #basus with @poojabanerjeee @shubhaavi @balajimotionpictures @altbalaji." - (sic)

 Most Read: Latest TRP Ratings: Kaun Banega Crorepati 11 Brings Sony TV To 2nd Spot; Kasautii Out Of TRP Race